10 Reasons to Attend an International Music Camp

 20th April 2016

 Summer beckons, and it’s time to start wondering: how will you spend yours?
-Three weeks at a residential music camp like the Ingenium Academy has countless benefits, and not just musical ones.
+A residential music camp like the Ingenium Academy has countless benefits, and not just musical ones.

 1. Develop your brain